 Cinematography didn’t suffer from any technical difficulties throughout.

-The best part of the film is when someone sings a high note causing a horse to runaway from annoyance.
-If I had a girlfriend who’s singing Ariana Grande or Justin Bieber’s music, I’d definitely flee for my life!
+The best part of the movie is when someone sings a high note causing a horse to run away from annoyance.
+I’m giving it Bonus Points for making me laugh so hard.
+If I had a girlfriend who’s singing Ariana Grande or Justin Bieber’s music, I would definitely run for my life!

-J-Lo’s song, “Love Don’t Cost A Thing” plays during the end credits.
+J.Lo’s song, “Love Don’t Cost a Thing” plays during the end credits.
+Really catchy tune.

 A doll “match dissolves” to a nervous looking woman with wide eyeballs.
 What I just witnessed, indicates how dumb this movie’s gonna stink like J-Lo’s clogged toilet.
-What is next a peach “match dissolves” to Momma June’s nasty derrière?!
+What’s next, a peach “match dissolves” to Momma June’s nasty derrière?!

 The conflict between Mary & Steve felt contrived such as their first encounter.
 If Mary never tried to get her shoe stuck, the plot would’ve never existed in the first place.

 The Third Act was predictable.
 We all know they’re gonna be together in the end.
-I hate a “we’re through cliche” in rom coms.
+I hate a “we’re done cliche” in rom-coms.

 The Final Verdict: D, FOR DUMBFOUNDED!